brainhackorg/global2020/.github/ISSUE_TEMPLATE/project-submission-template.md

 ---
 name: "Project submission template"
-about: Fill this template to submit a project
+about: Fill in this template to submit a project
 title: ""
 labels: project
 assignees: ''